barrett370/Misc_Share/Professional_Computing_Notes.md

 ___
 ## Data Protection Act of 1984 (DPA)
 ___
-- Major concerns about large amounts of dta being collected about people
+- Major concerns about large amounts of data being collected about people
 - Data being used for reasons other than why is was originally collected
 - The DPA is designed to protect individuals against:
   - The use of inaccurate / incomplete personal information